Let's rebuild the mental health model together.

 The latest findings on trauma shows trauma is stored in the body.
 People with mental illness need tailored support to feel safe in their bodies and to develop emotional and body intelligence.

-Bronte became a Kiloby Inquiries Facilitator and began teaching individuals, students and staff how to apply mindfulness to painful memories and stress about the future so they could overcome mental illness and limiting beliefs too.
+Bronte became a Kiloby Inquiries Facilitator and began teaching individuals, students and staff how to apply mindfulness to painful memories and everyday stress so they could overcome mental illness and overwhelm too.

 Have Bronte Spicer be a guest speaker at your student assembly to hear her inspiring story of overcoming depression.